Things to do in Košice region – 55 places to visit around Košice

 Castles, Manor houses and other sights in Košice region

 Even though Slovakia is not a country of castles or manor houses, there are few that worth a visit and you should include at least some of them onto your travel itinerary.
+And some of them can be found also in Ko3ice region:

 1. Spiš castle

-Spiš castle is the largest castle complex in the central Europe and was recently topped by National Geographic Traveller along with other 10 European castles.
+Spiš castle is the largest castle complex in central Europe and was recently topped by National Geographic Traveller along with other 10 European castles.
 It is also one of Slovakia UNESCO sights.

 2. Spišská kapitula